sachin-pikle/aura-tutorials/aura-js-creditscore/deploy_microservice.md

     1.2.
 Click **Add new pipeline** button

     1.3.
-Name the pipeline **deploy-to-CE** and use **deploy-app-to-oce** for YML pipeline name.
+Name the pipeline **deploy-to-CE** and use **deploy-app-to-oce** for YML pipeline name(note that this is defined in the wercker.yml file in your forked repo)

     1.4.
-Click **Create** to create the pipeline.
+Click **Create** to create the pipeline

     1.5.
 Add pipeline environment variables for the following:

         KUBERNETES_MASTER -- get this URL from your OKE Cluster details page.
-        KUBERNETES_TOKEN -- click your profile in top right -> Settings -> Personal Tokens and generate one KUBERNETES_CLUSTER_ID -- use your OKE Cluster's ID (for eaxmple, you can use the first part from the Kubernetes Master URL)
+Don't forget to add the prefix "https://" KUBERNETES_TOKEN -- click your profile icon in top right -> Settings -> Personal Tokens and generate one KUBERNETES_CLUSTER_ID -- use your OKE Cluster's ID (for eaxmple, you can use the first part from the Kubernetes Master URL)
-        DOCKER_EMAIL -- your email address
+        NOTE: We have hardcoded DOCKER_EMAIL value in the wercker.yaml file so you don't need to provide it in env variables

     1.6.
 Your pipeline should look similar to the image below: